Safer Opioid Prescribing Skills

 This program is for: Physicians, residents, and other healthcare professionals and nurses who prescribe opioids

-This Series of Programs has been created to assist physicians in acquiring knowledge and learning new skills in the field of pain management, especially in the area of chronic non-cancer pain.
+Program Goals: This program has been created to assist physicians in acquiring knowledge and new skills in the field of pain management, especially in the area of chronic non-cancer pain.

 - Develop multi-modal approaches to complex chronic pain.